 Dota 2 may not directly compete with LoL, but their prize pools could be enough to make some players think about switching over from Riot Games’ MOBA to Valve’s.
 Not every Dota event is showered with gold, however, but make it to the incredibly prestigious International - which OG has now won for two years in a row following TI9 - and you’re in the money.

 - Read More: Top 20 highest earning Dota 2 Pro Players

 At the top of the table following OG's back-to-back International wins is team captain Johan 'N0tail' Sundstein who's winnings have now put him well over the $6 million mark.
 It doesn't hurt that the International's prize pools the last two years have been the largest by far in the tournament's history, with OG players taking home $26,837,290 in winnings from their back-to-back championships.

 Before the TI9 finals on Sunday, August 25, N0tail was sitting at $3,757,403.98 in lifetime Dota 2 winnings - which means he made $3,124,036.20 from the weeklong tournament in China.

 Counter-Strike: Global Offensive may not get the prize money support of its DOTA counterpart but that’s not to say that players can’t win head-spinning amounts of money from competing.
 Winning a CS:GO major will net a team $500,000 before they split it between themselves.

 Astralis’ Andreas ‘Xyp9x’ Højsleth has climbed that mountain, three times, and begun dominating the highest-earners standings alongside his Danish teammates.
-Since the start of 2018, and the beginning of Astralis’ dominant era, Xyp9x has earned $883,350 - more than half of his career earnings.
+Since the start of 2018, and the beginning of Astralis’ dominant era, Xyp9x has earned well over $1,000,000.

 As the wider esports scene continues to grow, games are doing their best to make a name for themselves - offering big prize pools, and one such title is Fortnite Battle Royale.